nsgov/gitlab-demo/gitlab-notes/README.md

 ### Confirm the Docker Hub CI/CD settings
-We need to add the hub.docker.com password to the project so it can push Docker containers
+We need to add the hub.docker.com password to the project so it can push Docker containers.

+* Log into the GitLab service endpoint

+* Click on the `simpleweb` project.

 * Click on the `Settings` tab